The common man’s understanding of paralysis is the “complete inability to move, to sense touch, or to control bodily sensations.”

-Simply put, paralysis means inability to move the body.
+In simple words, paralysis means inability to move the body.
 It could be either temporary or permanent.
-Paralysis happens as a result of nerve damage, not because of injury to the affected part.
+It happens as a result of nerve damage, and not because of injury to the affected part.

-As the name suggests, monoplegia is paralysis of a single area of the body, usually one limb.
+It is paralysis of a single area of the body, in most cases just one limb.
 People with monoplegia are generally able to retain control over the rest of their body, but cannot move or feel sensations in the affected limb.
-Cerebral palsy is attributed as cause of this condition, though number of other injuries and diseases can trigger this form of partial paralysis, including:
+One of the most common causes of monoplegia is cerebral palsy.
+Other causes of this form of partial paralysis include:

-- Nerve damage due to injuries or diseases
+- Nerve damage due to injury or disease

 - Nerve impingement